Documentation Index

 - NO Price Line: How NO price has changed over time

-- Volume Bars: Trading activity at different times
+- Volume Bars: Trading activity at each point in time

 What to Look For

-- Trends: Is the price moving up or down?
+- Trends: Is the price moving consistently up or down?

 - Volatility: How much is the price swinging?